Has the U.S. Economy Become More Concentrated and Less Competitive? (FTC Hearings, ICLE Comment 3)

 Comments of the International Center for Law & Economics:

 When examining the currently in vogue (and incorrect) claims that the economy is more concentrated and, therefore, less competitive, three important principles must be understood.

-More specifically, we note that there is no rigorous economic support for claims that high concentration levels are a strong indicator of harm to competition or that they trigger a presumption of such harm in antitrust analysis.
+First, there is no rigorous economic support for claims that high concentration levels are a strong indicator of harm to competition, let alone that they trigger a presumption of such harm in antitrust analysis.
 Instead, such assertions are based on a simple inference of competitive effects from market structures, and the unsupported assumption that an increase in concentration can mean only a reduction in competition.
 The problem is that no such inference can be made.

-Further, parties seeking to challenge mergers often rely substantially on structural presumptions, and notably on claims regarding a deal’s assessment under the Herfindahl-Hirschman Index (HHI).
+Second, parties seeking to challenge mergers often rely substantially on structural presumptions, and notably on claims regarding a deal’s assessment under the Herfindahl-Hirschman Index (HHI).
 In particular, they often urge consideration of the market’s HHI and the transaction’s purported effect on it, asserting that even the HHI alone counsels against a merger.
-But, as we note at length, HHIs simply can’t bear the weight put on them.
+But, as we note at length in the attached comments, HHIs simply can’t bear the weight put on them.

-Finally, we note that it is also important to address recent empirical research which claims to show that increased concentration does, in fact, lead to higher prices or other competitive harm.
-On such example that is sometimes relied upon is the recent merger retrospective study by Professor John Kwoka.
+Finally, it is important to understand the shortcomings of recent empirical research which claims to show that increased concentration does, in fact, lead to higher prices or other competitive harm.
+One such example that is sometimes relied upon is the recent merger retrospective study by Professor John Kwoka.
 Unfortunately, Professor Kwoka’s study—and the econometric literature of which it is a part—cannot bear the weight placed upon it.